bryanlabs/go-bryanlabs-dev/content/blog/amifactory.md

 ![Create Test Event](../../images/blog/amifactory/configure_test_event.PNG)

 ### Click Test Event
-Now that the test event is created, we can invoke it from the lambda console.
+Now that the test event is created, we can invoke it from the Lambda console.
 Make sure to select the WebserverTest event, and click Test.

 ![Click Test Event](../../images/blog/amifactory/test_event.PNG)